-§ 1604.4 Information required in an accidental release report submitted to the CSB The report required under §1604.3(c) must include the following information regarding an accidental release as applicable:
+§ 1604.4 Information required in an accidental release report.

+The report required under § 1604.3(c) must include the following information regarding an accidental release as applicable:

-- (a) The name of, and contact information for, the owner/operator; - (b) The name of, and contact information for, the person making the report; - (c) The location information and facility identifier; - (d) The approximate time of the accidental release; - (e) A brief description of the accidental release; - (f) An indication whether one or more of the following has occurred: - (1) fire;
+(a) The name of, and contact information for, the owner/operator;

+- (b) The name of, and contact information for, the person making the report; - (c) The location information and facility identifier; - (d) The approximate time of the accidental release; - (e) A brief description of the accidental release; - (f) An indication whether one or more of the following has occurred: - (1) Fire: - (2) Explosion; - (3) Death; - (4) Serious injury; or - (5) Property damage;
-- (2) explosion;

-- (3) death;

-- (4) serious injury; or

-- (5) property damage.

-- (g) The name of the material(s) involved in the accidental release, the Chemical Abstract Service (CAS) number(s), or other appropriate identifiers;

-- (h) If known, the amount of the release;

-- (i) If known, the number of fatalities;

-- (j) If known, the number of serious injuries;

-- (k) Estimated property damage at or outside the stationary source;

-- (l) Whether the accidental release has resulted in an evacuation order impacting members of the general public and others, and, if known:

-- (1) the number of persons evacuated;

-- (2) approximate radius of the evacuation zone;

-- (3) the type of person subject to the evacuation order (i.e., employees, members of the general public, or both).
+- (g) The name of the material(s) involved in the accidental release, the Chemical Abstract Service (CAS) number(s), or other appropriate identifiers: - (h) If known, the amount of the release; - (i) If known, the number of fatalities; - (j) If known, the number of serious injuries; - (k) Estimated property damage at or outside the stationary source; and - (l) Whether the accidental release has resulted in an evacuation order impacting members of the general public and others, and, if known: - (1) The number of persons evacuated; - (2) Approximate radius of the evacuation zone; and - (3) The type of person subject to the evacuation order (i.e., employees, members of the general public, or both).